 Often on Thursdays, I’ll head back into the play centre for a few more hours of work.
 I’ll usually have a catch up with the owner, or client, to talk about new campaigns for the next couple of weeks.
 Here, I’ll make a list of jobs that need completing before the weekend, write up a couple of blog posts for their website and update any new content on the site.

 Thursdays are also a key admin day at the play centre, where I spend a couple of hours organising files, responding to messages and checking up on customers with upcoming bookings.
 Although this doesn’t fall into the ‘marketing’ category, it’s actually a really refreshing change to have a small break from social media and actually switch off my creative brain for a while.

 Thursdays are also a day when I’ll head into town and work in coffee shops for a couple of hours before my boyfriend picks me up and we head home for dinner.

 I also love Fridays!
 As a freelancer, I tend to spend a lot of time working alone in my flat with no one but my budgie to talk to.
-On Fridays, however, I spend the day working in a beautiful local design studio with a team, helping to organise their socials, collaborate on projects and brush up on my design skills.
+On Fridays, however, I spend the day working in a beautiful local design studio with a team, helping to organise their socials, collaborating on projects and brushing up on my design skills.

-This is my own 9-5 work day of the week, and I find that it works so well for me.
-It’s a lovely break from working alone, and gives me a chance to chat to some other creatives about the projects they’re also working on.
+This is my own 9-5 workday of the week, and I find that it works so well for me.
+It’s a lovely break from working alone and gives me a chance to chat with some other creatives about the projects they’re also working on.

 Saturday is my designated life, home and relationship admin day.
 We also start our Saturdays by having a quick clean of the flat and doing the weekly shop so the cupboards are fully stocked!